ChzFlvrHrse/Real-Time-Object-Detection/README.md

 # Real-Time-Object-Detection
-Control browser with your hands using hand gestures
+Control browser using hand gestures

 ures.
 Why not try hand gestures to control your browser itself?